 Here is how to check both:

-• For company names specifically, search business registry databases in your jurisdiction.
+- For company names, search business registry databases in your jurisdiction.
 If the LLC or company has been involved in multiple disputes, those are often a matter of public record.

 You are not doing anything unusual by looking this up.
 You are doing what any informed renter should do before committing to a twelve-month agreement.

-Social Media and Community Forums as Informal but Reliable Signals
+Social Media and Community Forums as Informal but Useful Signals

 Useful places to check:

-• Local Facebook groups for renters or residents in the specific city or neighborhood
+- Local Facebook groups for renters or residents in the specific city or neighbourhood

-• Nextdoor, where neighbors often discuss management issues, building problems, and landlord conduct
+- Nextdoor, where neighbours often discuss management issues, building problems, and landlord conduct

 When you find complaints, assess the pattern.
-A single post from one person describing a bad experience could reflect almost anything.
+A single post from one person could reflect almost anything.
 Three posts over two years, from different accounts, all describing the same landlord using the same delay tactics on repairs, is a reliable signal.

 Consistent complaints across multiple unconnected sources deserve serious weight.
 So does the absence of any mention at all.
 If a landlord has managed multiple properties for years and has zero online presence or reviews of any kind, that is worth noting too.